 Physiologic measurements of a patient that indicate the status of the body’s life sustaining functions.

-Average Blood Pressure represents the average of two or more blood pressure readings in a specified time period or according to a specified algorithm or protocol.
-(Of note, average blood pressure is not the same as a mean arterial pressure.)
-The average blood pressure has a systolic and a diastolic component.
+Arithmetic average of systolic and diastolic components of two of more blood pressure readings in a specified time period or according to a specified algorithm or protocol.

 Examples include but are not limited to 3-day morning and evening home monitoring, clinical encounter repeat average, and 24-hour ambulatory measurement.